|Contact Info||Telephone: 212 506 2187|

-Since joining Mayer Brown, Brian W. Kittle has been a member of Mayer Brown's Tax Controversy & Transfer Pricing practice.
+Since joining Mayer Brown, Brian W. Kittle has been a member of Mayer Brown’s Tax Controversy & Transfer Pricing practice.
 Brian represents clients in all facets of tax controversy, including administrative proceedings, contested hearings, litigation and appellate matters.
-His controversy experience includes major corporate tax matters involving substance-over-form disputes, economic substance issues, valuation issues, intercompany transactions, debt-versus-equity issues, Subchapter C issues and leasing transactions.
+His controversy experience includes major corporate tax matters.
 Brian frequently assists clients in using IRS alternative dispute resolution initiatives, such as Pre-Filing Agreements, and has broad experience handling audits and IRS Appeals.
-Brian also has extensive experience defending against civil and criminal tax penalties and protecting taxpayers' evidentiary privileges, including the attorney client privilege and work product protection in the current business and IRS environment concerning tax accrual workpapers, in tax controversies.
+Brian also has extensive experience defending against civil tax penalties and protecting taxpayers’ evidentiary privileges, including the attorney client privilege and work product protection in the current business and IRS environment concerning tax accrual workpapers, in tax controversies.
 His litigation experience includes extensive trial work in various Federal Courts including the United States Tax Court, the United States Court of Federal Claims and several United States District Courts, and appellate advocacy in various United States Courts of Appeals.

 Brian also has deep experience with all aspects of intercompany transactions.
 He has advised on intercompany financing arrangements as well as other tangible and intangible intercompany transfers of property.

-Prior to joining Mayer Brown, Brian began his career severing as law clerk and attorney advisor to Hon.
+Prior to joining Mayer Brown, Brian began his career serving as law clerk and attorney advisor to Hon.
 Joseph Robert Goeke of the United States Tax Court from 2004 to 2006.